Book Now

 Side hike in Manang village

-Day 5 of the Short Annapurna Circuit Trek is dedicated to acclimatization, and there is no better place for this than the village of Manang, nestled under soaring peaks.
+Day 5 of the Short Annapurna Circuit Trek is dedicated to acclimatization, and there is no better place for this than the village of Manang(3,540m), nestled under soaring peaks.
 Spending time acclimatizing here is essential to being safe and comfortable at higher elevations.
+The stone-built houses, yak pastures, and ancient monasteries illustrate the harmonious blend of practicality and spirituality in daily life.

-To make the most of your rest day, take a beautiful side hike to the tranquil and stunning Gangapurana Lake (3,525 m) or the spiritually-inspiring Cave Gompa (4,000 m).
-Both trails promise significant elevation gain and are stunning in mountain scenery, making it hard to remember if there was any tiredness along the way.
+To make the most of your rest day, take a beautiful side hike to the tranquil and stunning Gangapurana Lake (3,525 m) or the spiritually inspiring Cave Gompa (4,000 m).
+These short hikes not only help your body acclimate to the thin air but also reward you with dramatic glacier views, stunning mountain scenery, and a sense of calm isolation under towering cliffs, making it hard to remember any tiredness along the way.

 Welcoming mountain community and cultural heritage

-One of the many things that makes the Annapurna region so special is the amazing mix of cultures you’ll experience along the trail.
-Unlike other Himalayas, this area is home to many groups, like the Chhetris, Brahmins, Magars, Gurungs, Thakalis, and more.
+One of the many things that makes the Annapurna region so special is the amazing mix of cultures you'll experience along the Trail.
+Unlike other Himalayan regions, this area is home to many diverse groups, including the Chhetris, Brahmins, Magars, Gurungs, Thakalis, and others, each with its language, customs, and way of life, which adds depth to your trek.

-Muktinath is a sacred temple located in the mountains at 3,800 meters in elevation, devoted to Lord Vishnu, a popular deity in Hinduism.
-The site is a prominent pilgrimage for Hindus, but it also has spiritual significance to Buddhists.
+Muktinath is a sacred temple situated at an elevation of 3,800 meters in the mountains, dedicated to Lord Vishnu, a popular deity in Hinduism.
+The site is a prominent pilgrimage destination for Hindus, but it also holds spiritual significance for Buddhists.
+Pilgrims across South Asia travel here to bathe in 108 water spouts and offer prayers at the eternal flame shrine.

 Ride through the Kali Gandaki Gorge and charming villages to Pokhara